-The following table provides information as of December 31, 2021, regarding our compensation plans under which equity securities are authorized for issuance:
+The following table provides information as of December 31, 2022, regarding our compensation plans under which equity securities are authorized for issuance:

-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) F: (a) (b) (c) Equity compensation plans approved by security holders - \$ - - Equity compensation plans not approved by security holders - - 4,987,247 Total - \$ - 4,987,247
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security holders - \$ - - Equity compensation plans not approved by security holders - - 5,994,000 Total \$ - 5,994,000

-On June 27, 2021, our Board of Directors and shareholders holding a majority of our outstanding shares of common stock approved the 2021 Plan.
-Under the 2021 Plan, a total of 4,995,000 shares of common stock are authorized for issuance pursuant to the grant of stock options, stock appreciation rights, restricted stock, restricted stock units, performance units, performance shares or other cash- or stock-based awards to officers, directors, employees and eligible consultants to the Company or its subsidiaries.
-Subject to adjustment as provided in the 2021 Plan, the maximum aggregate number of shares that may be issued under the 2021 Plan will be cumulatively increased on January 1, 2022 and on each subsequent January 1, by a number of shares equal to the smaller of (i) 3% of the number of shares of common stock issued and outstanding on the immediately preceding December 31, or (ii) an amount determined by our Board of Directors.
-As of March 29, 2021, 4,995,000 shares of common stock are authorized for issuance under the 2021 Plan, and 4,987,247 shares are available for issuance under the 2021 Plan.
+On June 27, 2021, our Board of Directors and stockholders holding a majority of our outstanding shares of common stock approved the 2021 Plan.
+Under the 2021 Plan, a total of 4,995,000 shares of common stock were authorized for issuance pursuant to the grant of stock options, stock appreciation rights, restricted stock, restricted stock units, performance units, performance shares or other cash- or stock-based awards to officers, directors, employees and eligible consultants to the Company or its subsidiaries.
+Pursuant to the terms of the 2021 Plan and subject to adjustment as provided in the 2021 Plan, the maximum aggregate number of shares that may be issued under the 2021 Plan will be cumulatively increased on January 1, 2022 and on each subsequent January 1, by a number of shares equal to the smaller of (i) 3% of the number of shares of common stock issued and outstanding on the immediately preceding December 31, or (ii) an amount determined by our Board of Directors.
+As of March 31, 2023, 5,994,000 shares of common stock are authorized for issuance under the 2021 Plan, and 5,994,000 shares are available for issuance under the 2021 Plan.

 ITEM 13.
-CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS, AND DIRECTOR INDEPENDENCE
+CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS.
+AND DIRECTOR INDEPENDENCE